databrary/design/overview.md

 A page representing any object (which may also form a part of its containing study page) should include this information, along with a generated preview or summary of the data (if available) and a download link (depending on permissions).
 Conversions between formats (when uploading or downloading) may also be available for some objects.

+#### Measurement

+Arbitrary measurements (typed metadata) may be associated with slots (and possibly other levels at all).
+Each study may describe a set of measurements (a template) expected to be reported with each slot.
+This may include participant birthdate(s), acquisition dates, participant demographics, and any other collected information.
+Users should be able to choose from the set of existing measurements already used in other studies in order to encourage normalization.
+Each measurement description is associated with a name, description, consent level, and type (which may map directly to database types in separate tables).

 ### Researcher